Prehistoricman/Xbox_SMC/README.md

 Dumped from XDK BETA 2 Xbox.
 Identical to P01 except for missing boot challenge.
 The function to compute the expected boot challenge response is still there, but never called.

 ## DXF
-Dumped from a debug kit.
+Dumped from an XDK D2 debug kit.
 Very similar to D01 but with slightly different tray logic, overheat logic and boot logic.
 Boot challenge is missing in the same way as D01.

 ## D2E
 Dumped from a Tuscany (v1.6) dev kit.
 Xyclops chip is marked X01202-001, and is missing the A-A02 or A-B01 line that retail units have.